Soorya-Narayan/Soorya-Narayan/README.md

 ## About me

 Hi there 👋.
-I’m Sagar Viradiya, a skilled and results-driven Android Developer with a strong background in Android app development and a passion for crafting high-quality apps and libraries.
-With a keen eye for quality and a deep understanding of the Android ecosystem, I build solutions that are not only functional but also delightful.
-Besides my 9to5, I love to give back to the community by blogging, speaking, and open-sourcing my ideas.
-My love for community led me to Google Developer Expert for Android.
-If I’m not crafting app/library then probably wondering about the universe’s existence.
+I'm Surya Narayanan.
+My passion lies in 3D animation, where I bring creative visions to life using Blender and TouchDesigner.
+Alongside this, I manage artists on music concerts/festivals.
+I'm also proficient in web app development, creating robust and efficient applications.

+In my free time, I indulge in stand-up comedy, spreading joy with my unique humor.
+I also give back to the community through blogging, speaking engagements, and open-sourcing my ideas.
+When I'm not developing apps or animations, you can find me contemplating the mysteries of the universe or preparing my next comedy set.

 ## Get in touch :coffee: